 The FinCEN Guidance states that in some circumstances, it is permissible for banks to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
 It refers to supplementary guidance included in the Cole Memorandum.
 The revocation of the Cole Memorandum has not yet affected the status of the FinCEN Guidance, nor has the United States Department of the Treasury given any indication that it intends to rescind the FinCEN Guidance itself.
 Although the FinCEN Guidance remains intact, it is unclear whether the current administration or future administrations will continue to follow the guidelines of the FinCEN Guidance.
 The DOJ continues to have the right and power to prosecute crimes committed by banks and financial institutions, such as money laundering and violations of the Bank Secrecy Act, that occur in any state including states that have in some form legalized the sale of cannabis.
-Further, the conduct of the DOJ's enforcement priorities could result in the DOJ's prosecuting banks and financial institutions for crimes that were not previously prosecuted.
+Further, the conduct of the DoJ's enforcement priorities could change for any number of reasons.
+A change in the DoJ's priorities could result in the DoJ's prosecuting banks and financial institutions for crimes that were not previously prosecuted.